-Figure 6 Home or Username Directories
+Figure 7 Home or Username Directories

-Setting Up the File System
+3 Setting Up the File System

 The procedures in this section of the documentation focus on specific tasks pertaining to system administration.
-Procedures involve various utilities and applications that are provided in the Novell Storage Services Administration Guide.

 The most productive use of file system documentation is to identify the task you want to complete and find an appropriate procedure.
 Then use links associated with the procedure to increase your understanding of other ways in which applications and utilities can be used.